Alsace Wine Classification: AOC, Grand Cru, and Crémant Explained

 • Obernai

-Sylvaner, a remerging star grape (4% of vineyard area): Once widely planted in Alsace, Sylvaner, with aromas of white flowers, apple, and citrus fruit, was replaced several decades ago, with the lesser Auxerrois and Pinot Blanc for the sparkling wines.
-Hugely underrated, with appropriate levels of acidity and moderate alcohol in a changing climate, Sylvaner is enjoying something of a comeback.
+Once widely planted in Alsace, Sylvaner, with aromas of white flowers, apple, and citrus fruit, was replaced several decades ago by the lesser-known Auxerrois and Pinot Blanc for sparkling wines.
+Hugely underrated, with appropriate acidity and moderate alcohol levels in a changing climate, Sylvaner is enjoying something of a comeback.

 Winemaker Thomas Larmoyer of Soil Therapy Wines, a rising star of Alsace, shows how fine, delicious, layered, balanced, and versatile Sylvaner can be.
-Larmoyer’s makes a fine-textured, lees-aged, more straightforward La Geste 2023 wine together with the oak-aged and more complex and concentrated Sylvaner Reserve 2023.
+Larmoyer makes a fine-textured, lees-aged, more straightforward La Geste 2023, as well as the oak-aged, more complex, and more concentrated Sylvaner Reserve 2023.

 Consumer Tips: Choosing and Understanding Alsace Wines

-Spending time looking at both front and back labels is always rewarding.
-Traditionally, unlike other regions of France, the grape variety is stated on the front label of Alsace wines, but now so are terroir factors; look for Lieu Dit plus a name or a village name and the producer’s name.
-However, some Lieux Dits do not state the grape variety’s name on the label.
-These wines are from small historic vineyards with specific soils sold at mid-price between generic AOC Wines and Grand Cru wines.
+Spending time looking at both the front and back labels is always rewarding.
+Traditionally, unlike in other regions of France, the grape variety is stated on the front label of Alsace wines, but now so are terroir factors; look for Lieu-Dit plus a name or a village name, and the producer’s name.
+However, some lieux-dits do not state the grape variety on the label.
+These wines are from small historic vineyards with specific soils, sold at mid-price between generic AOC Wines and Grand Cru wines.
 Grand Crus wines are usually sold at lower prices than the top-end classed growths of Burgundy.

-Many Alsace wines are organic and or biodynamic, so look for the green EU leaf logo for certified organic production and biodynamic logos or details on the back label.
-Also, Looking for terroir indications on labels made by dedicated vignerons is important as most Alsace wines are basic AOC-level wines made by big negociants dealers and cooperatives.
-Regarding sweetness levels, some producers like Zind-Humbrect have a 1 to 5 sweetness level on back labels.
+Many Alsace wines are organic and/or biodynamic, so look for the green EU leaf logo for certified organic production and biodynamic logos or details on the back label.
+Also, looking for terroir indications on labels from dedicated vignerons is important, as most Alsace wines are basic AOC-level wines produced by large négociants and cooperatives.
+Regarding sweetness levels, some producers, like Zind-Humbrecht, use a 1-5 scale on their back labels.

-With changing consumer habits in terms of healthier food and quality wine drinking, Alsace caters perfectly to the contemporary demand; wines show freshness and not excessive alcohol levels, the bright intensity of flavors and aromatics to a differing degree, and acidity that is now drier with fewer calories.
+With changing consumer habits toward healthier food and quality wine drinking, Alsace caters perfectly to contemporary demand: wines show freshness, not excessive alcohol levels, bright intensity of flavors and aromatics, to varying degrees, and acidity that is now drier and lower in calories.

 Grand Cru and Vendanges Tardives wines are rich, concentrated, and can age for decades.
-Vendange Tardive and Selections Grain are dessert wines that can be enjoyed with strong-flavored cheeses, including blue ones.
+Vendanges Tardives and Sélection de Grains Nobles are dessert wines that pair well with strong-flavored cheeses, including blue cheeses.

 Conclusion

-Alsace’s new generation of vignerons is helping raise the profile of Alsace beyond France, where most of its wine is sold.
-Having secured several orders in top Paris restaurants and wine shops this week, Victor Roth, a young winemaker at the organic and historic estate Domaine Robert Roth, was in a jubilant mood when I spoke to him while on his return train journey from Paris to Alsace.
-Roth says terroir-driven Alsace wines have strengthened their reputation as the vital contender in price and quality to rival regions such as Burgundy and Champagne.
+Alsace’s new generation of vignerons is helping raise the region’s profile beyond France, where most of its wine is sold.
+Having secured several orders in top Paris restaurants and wine shops this week, Victor Roth, a young winemaker at the organic and historic estate Domaine Robert Roth, was in a jubilant mood when I spoke to him on his return train journey from Paris to Alsace.
+Roth says terroir-driven Alsace wines have strengthened their reputation as a vital contender, rivaling regions such as Burgundy and Champagne in terms of price and quality.

 Roth said: